 When routine inspections resume, our focus will be to “educate while we regulate.”
 In the context of the IA rule, this means that our initial routine inspections will consist of food defense plan “quick checks” to verify that the facility has satisfied the basic requirements of the rule.
 For those facilities that have reached their compliance dates under the IA rule, these checks will be done at the same time as already-scheduled food safety inspections to verify compliance with other regulatory programs, such as Preventive Controls for Human Food, Juice HACCP, Seafood HACCP, and others.
 During the quick check FDA investigators will ask the owner or operator of the facility a series of questions such as “do you have a food defense plan?” and may provide some educational materials.

 Q: What are your plans for training?

-Q: What resources are available to help industry better understand the rule?
+Q: What other resources are available to help industry better understand the rule?

-In addition, we just recently released the new Food Defense Plan Builder (FDPB) version 2.0.
+In addition, we have worked with FSPCA to create and release the IA courses.
+Finally, we recently released the new Food Defense Plan Builder (FDPB) version 2.0.
 This software program was updated so that the content aligns with the requirements of the IA rule.
 The FDPB may assist the food industry in meeting many of the requirements of the rule.
 The FDPB guides users through a series of sections that, when completed, make up the content for a facility’s food defense plan.
-Although the content of the FDPB is consistent with the FDA’s existing regulations and guidance, use of the FDPB is voluntary, and using the tool does not guarantee compliance with the rule’s requirements or FDA approval of a food defense plan.
+Although the content of the FDPB is consistent with the FDA’s existing regulations and guidance, use of the FDPB is voluntary, and using the tool to develop a food defense plan does not guarantee compliance with the rule’s requirements.